Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_app/tasty_bytes_zero_to_app.md

 The backend is now ready to be used by the frontend.
 We can do some final updates to the API to make it easier to manage and making it a little more flexible.

 First, we move all configuration in `app.js` to an environment file.
-This will help us when are deploying it somwhere else:
+This will help us when are deploying it somwhere else.
+Replace the old code for `cors_origin` and all the way to the call for `app.listen(...)` with this:
 ```js
 // 4.5.1 add CORS to the app
 cors_origin = process.env.CORS_ADDRESS ?? 'http://localhost:3001'